 - A will does not come into play until after your death.
 It specifies how you want certain property conveyed, appoints guardians for minor children, etc.

 - A trust, on the other hand, is a separate legal entity that you can use to manage your assets during your lifetime and convey property to your beneficiaries before or after your death.

 - A trust is a powerful estate planning tool that can protect your beneficiaries from predators, creditors, ex-spouses and from themselves.

 - There are many different types of trusts you can use to accomplish specific goals.
 For example, a special-needs trust can provide assets to a person without affecting his or her eligibility for government benefits such as Medicaid.

-For more information or to schedule a consultation with our Fort Collins wills and trusts attorneys, call 970-237-5694 (866-686-1410 toll free) or fill out the contact form on this website.
+We offer comprehensive assistance with all issues connected to estate planning.
+For more information or to schedule a consultation with our attorneys, call 970-237-5694 (866-686-1410 toll free) or fill out the contact form on this website.